jomjol/AI-on-the-edge-device-docs/docs/FAQs.md

 See the FAQs below for more details and configuration hints.

-## My numbers are not corrected detected.
+## My numbers are not correctly detected.
 What can I do?

 * There is a dedicated page about the correct setting [ROI Configuration](../ROI-Configuration/).
 * This page also includes the instructions for gathering new images for the training.